Having bed bugs in your car feels like your nightmare is getting bigger, not smaller.

 But first, how do you deal with a bed bug infestation in your car?

 Dealing with a bed bug problem in your car?
 Don’t make these mistakes!

-- Don’t use pesticides, powders or sprays in your car.
+- Don’t use powders or sprays in your car.

-I’ve talked about the dangers of using pesticides in your car, and that includes food grade Diatomaceous Earth (DE).
-For the sake of your safety, I’ll repeat here, do not use liquid or powdered pesticides in your car.
+I’ve talked about the dangers of using pesticides in your car, and that includes Diatomaceous Earth (DE).
+For the sake of your health and safety, I’ll repeat here, do not use liquid or powdered pesticides in your car.
 Powder and sprays only work when bed bugs come in direct contact with them.
 Foggers or steam may not come in contact with where bed bugs or eggs are hiding and hatching deep in your cars interior?
 If you do use pesticides never deviate from the label.
 Always follow the label.

 - Detailing your car will make it look nice but could easily miss bed bugs hiding in hard to reach places?